Epoxy Resin FAQ

 How much pigment should I use?

-We recommend you use our Epoxy Pigment Pastes, Dry Pigments or Glitter to colour your resin for perfect results.
+We recommend you use our Epoxy Pigment Pastes, Dry Pigments, Glitter or Resin Dyes to colour your resin for perfect results.
 Never use more than 10% pigment by weight ratio to resin.
 Add a small amount first and add more until you reach your desired colour.
 You can always add more pigment but cannot take it away!
 So start with a small amount and build up.

 How do I create cells and lacing?

-Our Perfect Cells formula will create cells easily every time.
+Our Epoxy Pigment Pastes will create cells easily every time.
 Our Supreme White Paste creates the perfect ocean waves or cells.
 The use of a heat gun to blend the edges of our Epoxy Pigment Pastes will encourage the formation of the cells.
 Check out our YouTube channel for some great tutorials.

 Why has my resin not cured?